RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/6-Data/bulk-item-import/bulk-item-import.md

 ![Screenshot of 340 rows of Excel leads data](<Example Data in Spreadsheet.png>)

 By copying and pasting, we can apply the content we want to upload to the site to the appropriate columns.
-Our source data does need a few tweaks, here we will change the date to be in `YYYY-MM-DD` format (for example, `2022-04-03`) and update the industry and lead source to match their ID's in our Rapid site.
+Our source data does need a few tweaks, here we will change the date to be in `YYYY-MM-DD` format (for example, `2022-04-03`), update the industry match their ID's in our Rapid site and update the Lead Status to match the choice field configuration.

 ![Data sheet filled in with example data from Excel](<Leads Data input to the worksheet.png>)